Actindo-AG/Documentation/Fulfillment/Integration/01_ManageConnections.md

   > [Info] Drivers must be purchased from the main account and then be installed separately in each sandbox or account where you want to use it.
 For detailed information, see [Manage the drivers](to_be_completed).

-  Depending on the driver, a *Credentials* section is displayed below the drop-down list.
+  The *Credentials* section is displayed below the drop-down list.

   ![Credentials](../../Assets/Screenshots/Fulfillment/Settings/Connections/Credentials.png "[Credentials]")

-  > [Info] Depending on the driver of the connection, the fields in the *Credentials* section differ.
+  > [Info] Depending on the selected driver, the fields in the *Credentials* section differ.

 [comment]: <> (Manage the drivers?
 Zusätzliche Datei?
 Ticket erstellen)

-4. If necessary, enter the required data in the fields in the *Credentials* section.
+4. Enter the required data in the fields in the *Credentials* section.

 5. Click the [SAVE] button.
   The connection will be established.
 The *Checking credentials...* notice is displayed.
 After a few seconds, the notice *Loading data...* is displayed.